billba/middleware/README.md

 `TurnService` uses the `id` value of a `Turn` to make all its trains run on time.

+** Please note that this is just one possible solution to this problem.
+A given developer might wish to use a different DI library, or a simple cache, or an entirely different approach. **

 In [Sample 4: SimpleService](src/samples/simpleService.ts) we:

 * create `simpleService`, an instance of a `TurnService` class called `SimpleService`, which wraps `simple()`